Unleash/unleash/website/docs/contributing/ADRs/front-end/preferred-styling-method.md

 ### Consequences: code sharing

 With makeStyles it was common to reuse CSS fragments via library utilities.
-In the styled components approach we use themeable functions and  object literals
+In the styled components approach we use themeable functions and object literals.

 ```ts
 import { Theme } from '@mui/material';